HyperPCA: a Powerful Tool to Extract Elemental Maps from Noisy Data Obtained in LIBS Mapping of Materials: Results and Discussion

-In~\Cref{fig:basalt_dwt_pca} we present PCs computed using the proposed pipeline.
-We show only the loadings and score maps presenting genuine new information with respect to the previous ones.
-Hence, PCs 4 to 7 and 10 to 14 are not shown.
-With respect to standard PCA, HyperPCA provides access to more readable PCs, which are reconstructed with higher confidence, since the noise components are suppressed by the kernel.
-Using different types of functions in decomposition and reconstruction, the DWT grants the possibility to distinguish different elements: the line pattern in a given spectral range depends on the element and the DWT is able to reconstruct this characteristic.
-Emission lines of a given element are therefore more likely to be reconstructed together in separate PCs, as they are recognized as part of the same signal vector by HyperPCA.
-For instance, the first two PCs in~\Cref{fig:basalt_dwt_pca} can be used to better differentiate between the Fe and Mg, with respect to the same PC computed with standard PCA.
-Ca is reconstructed as isolated, as well as Ti in the following PCs: HyperPCA reconstructs their associated loading vectors as totally separated from contributions of other elements, thus improving the quality of the elemental maps computed by standard PCA in~\Cref{fig:basalt_pca}.
-They also represent a strong improvement over the line intensity maps in~\Cref{fig:basalt_reconstruction}, as the spectral interference is completely resolved by HyperPCA, contrary to the traditional approach.
-Finally, notice that Na is detected in the score map of PC-15, since the line profile differs from the Ti line in PC-8, which is totally unreadable in the case of standard PCA.
-The associated score map represents thus the correct distribution of Na in the sample (even though some Ti is still detected, though it could be easily subtracted using PC-8 of HyperPCA): the mapping is comparable to the mapping at \SI{498.4}{nm} in~\Cref{fig:basalt_reconstruction}, which was wrongly assigned to Ti, since it displays the most intense contribution.
+In the second column of~\Cref{fig:basalt_pca} we present \pcs computed using the proposed pipeline.
+For the purposes of this article, we show only the loadings and score maps presenting genuine new information with respect to the previous ones.
+As discussed in the previous section, \hyperpca exposes a higher number of details which account for the correct geometrical rank of the signal matrix: these lead to a greater number of \pcs being extracted.
+As shown in the appendix in~\Cref{fig:basalt_kpca_less_imp_1,fig:basalt_kpca_less_imp_2,fig:basalt_kpca_less_imp_3}, the intermediate \pcs extracted by \hyperpca up to \pcn{15} display additional information on the spectral signatures already present in other \pcs.
+They highlight the ability of \hyperpca to display different details on the spectral signatures of the chemical elements, and correlations between them as in the standard \pca, such as \pcn{5}, \pcn{9} and \pcn{12} to \pcn{15}.
+Some components carry additional mono-elemental information, such as \pcn{6} and \pcn{10} in~\Cref{fig:basalt_kpca_less_imp_1,fig:basalt_kpca_less_imp_2}, which extract the distribution of Fe.
+As in the previous scenario, residual effects due to photons being captured by neighbouring pixels of the CCD sensor are still visible in a few \pcs.
+In~\Cref{fig:basalt_kpca_less_imp_3} we finally show a low-rank \pc, namely \pcn{38}, which clearly shows the presence of Si, already detectable in \pcn{13} in the same figure: by comparison of \pcn{38}, showing Si and Ti, and, for instance, \pcn{8}, showing Ti, the spatial distribution of Si can be reconstructed using \hyperpca.
+With respect to standard \pca, \hyperpca provides access to more readable \pcs, which are extracted with higher confidence, since the noise components are suppressed by the kernel.
+Using different types of functions in decomposition and reconstruction, the \dwt grants the possibility to distinguish different elements: the line pattern in a given spectral range depends on the element and the \dwt is able to reconstruct this characteristic.
+Emission lines of a given element are therefore more likely to be extracted together in separate \pcs, as they are recognised as part of the same signal vector by \hyperpca.
+For instance, the first two \pcs in the second column of~\Cref{fig:basalt_pca} can be used to better differentiate between the Fe and Mg, with respect to the same \pc computed with standard \pca.
+Ca is extracted as isolated, as well as Ti in the following \pcs: \hyperpca extracts their associated loading vectors as totally separated from contributions of other elements, thus improving the quality of the elemental maps computed by standard \pca in~\Cref{fig:basalt_pca}.
+They also represent a strong improvement over the line intensity maps in~\Cref{fig:basalt_ground_truth}, as the spectral interference is completely resolved by \hyperpca, contrary to the traditional approach.
+Finally, notice that Na is detected in the score map of \pcn{15}, shown in~\Cref{fig:basalt_na_kpca}, since the line profile differs from the Ti line in \pcn{8}, which is totally unreadable in the case of standard \pca.
+The associated score map represents thus the correct distribution of Na in the sample (even though some Ti is still detected, though it could be easily subtracted using \pcn{8} of \hyperpca): the mapping is comparable to the mapping at \SI{498.4}{nm} in~\Cref{fig:basalt_ground_truth}, which was wrongly assigned to Ti, since it displays the most intense contribution.